 - Look closely at the depth and precision of an external firm’s knowledge of the finance organization’s operations and culture when evaluating managed services providers (partners offering a blend of full-time staff, surge professionals and third party experts).

 - Transition to appropriate elements within the finance labor portfolio – a highly skilled core of full-time staff, temporary staff, contractors, external consultants, managed services providers, and outsourcers – to optimally to maximize productivity and profitability.

 Interested in learning more?
-Further insights and our full report, Finance Priorities in the COVID Era: Digital Dominance and Flexible Labor Models, are available at www.protiviti.com/financesurvey.
-Protiviti also is hosting a webinar on this topic on Wednesday, November 11, titled “Talent & Resourcing: The New Finance Labor Model.”
-Register here to attend.
+Discover further insights and read our full report, Finance Priorities in the COVID Era: Digital Dominance and Flexible Labor Models.
+Protiviti also hosted a webinar on this topic, titled “Talent & Resourcing: The New Finance Labor Model.”
+Watch the webinar on-demand.